nden/astropy-api/generalized_wcs/selector.md

            raise NotImplementedError

 An example of a selector of regions of an IFU is below.
-It has an additional attribute `regions_map` which is a byte array with regions labels.
+It has an additional attribute `regions_map` which is a byte array with region labels.
 The actual definitions of the regions are read in from a JSON file, see the [Region API](https://github.com/nden/astropy-api/blob/generalized_wcs/generalized_wcs/region_api.md)

     class RegionsSelector(SelectorModel):